From the classic Sidecar to a few modern twists, the stunning brandy cocktails are incredible.

 Brandy Cocktails & Drink Recipes

-If you like strong cocktails but aren’t a big fan of rye whiskey or bourbon, brandy cocktails might be an excellent compromise for you.
+If you like strong cocktails but aren’t a big fan of whiskey, gin, or vodka, these brandy cocktails might be the best thing for you!

 This three-ingredient brandy cocktail is sweet, creamy, and perfect for the holidays.

-If you thought the Brandy Alexander sounded a lot like eggnog without the nog, you’re not alone.
+If you think the Brandy Alexander sounds a lot like eggnog without the nog, you’re not alone.